-Andres Norén, director of The Meditation Room, unpacks meditation to show us just how easy it can be to incorporate this simple practice into our everyday lives.
+Andres Norén, director of Still Moments Meditation, unpacks meditation to show us just how easy it can be to incorporate this simple practice into our everyday lives.

 As the rate and pace of everyday life increases, we seem to feel an obligation to be busier and more productive, constantly chasing some goal or outcome.

 The consequences of this go largely unfelt and unexamined, until it starts to hurt.
 Tired and wired, we stop being able to keep up with demand, and start bringing less to the table.